 1. Puerto Princesa City to Rio Tuba Port (for DIY travelers)

-a.
-From the airport or sea port, take a cab or tricycle going to San Jose Terminal.
+A. From the airport or sea port, take a cab or tricycle going to San Jose Terminal or Irawan Terminal.

-b.
-From San Jose Terminal, Puerto Princesa City, take a van going to Bataraza Terminal.
+B. From the terminal, take a van going to Bataraza Terminal.
 Fare is at Php 350.00 and the trip takes four to five hours.
 Some van operators travel directly from Puerto Princesa City to Rio Tuba.
-The trip takes five to six hours with the fare ranging from Php 450.00 to Php 500.00.
+The trip takes five to six hours with the fare ist at about Php 550.00.
 First trip is usually at 4:00 AM.
 Last, trip on the other hand, is around 5:00 PM depending on the passengers.

-d. from Rio Tuba, take the passenger boat that travels at noon time (usually around 10:00 AM to 2:00 PM) to Balabac.
+E. Then, take the boat from Rio Tuba to Balabac.
+The passenger boat that travels at around noon time (usually around 10:00 AM to 2:00 PM) to Balabac.
 The sea travel takes three to four hours.
 Fare is at Php 450.00.

 2. Puerto Princesa City to Buliluyan Port (for Balabac Joiner Tours)